Skip to main content

 Click here to start this lesson

-Read to pages 3-4 to 29 (From "Risk and Protective Factors" until "Maximizing Prevention Program and Policy Effectiveness" excluded).
+Read from "Risk and Protective Factors" until "Maximizing Prevention Program and Policy Effectiveness" (excluded).
+(60 minutes)

 • Environmental substance use prevention interventions in Europe URL